Last Minute Gift Ideas

 Gifts for the Music Lover

 Make all their favorite sounds accessible with the CD Boom Box, a switch-adapted device equipped with a CD player, AM/FM radio and cassette recorder.
-If music performance is their thing, give them the Music Machine Set.
-This four-instrument set produces great sounds, providing hours of entertainment!

 Everyone can rock out with Band Jam, the battery-operated drum set that features the sounds of five different percussion instruments, as well as flashing LED lights.
 This is a great way for your little musician to explore and learn about musical instruments, as well as develop their appreciation for the music around them.